Gail Petty – QPM Manager

 Stephanie is the director of a training collaborative.
 Stephanie has been a pre-hospital care practitioner.
 Stephanie delivers training on IMHA advocacy at Sheffield Hallam University and was a core member that developed and trained IMHA’s nationally.
 A qualified advocate, Stephanie has used generic advocacy services in MH secure & community settings personally.
 Recently she has been seconded by the Department of Health and Social Care to input in to the MHA review.

-Becca Hamilton- Administrative Officer & PA
+Becca Hamilton- Project Support Officer

 Becca provides administrative support and communications for the Advocacy Quality Performance Mark.
 She previously worked in the charitable sector coordinating and delivering an employability service supporting those with multiple barriers access education, training and employment.
 She has also worked in education as support staff and as a teacher.